mongodb/mongo-kafka/README.md

 ```

 ##### Logical Types
-Besides the standard types it is possible to use [AVRO logical types](http://avro.apache.org/docs/1.8.1/spec.html#Logical+Types) in order to have field type support for
+Besides the standard types it is possible to use [AVRO logical types](http://avro.apache.org/docs/1.8.2/spec.html#Logical+Types) in order to have field type support for

 * **Decimal**
 * **Date**
 * **Time** (millis/micros)
 * **Timestamp** (millis/micros)

-The following example based on exemplary logical type definitions should make this clearer:
+The following AVRO schema snippet based on exemplary logical type definitions should make this clearer:

 ```json
 {